1935-07-18: ~AUDIO~---images---comment---transcript---notes---links---site navigation

 The Pape School was founded by Nina Anderson Pape, a leading advocate of higher education for women.
 It became Savannah Country Day School in 1955.

+I think this must be the clipping that Kathleen sent to her Uncle Andrew with her letter telling him of Ruth's death.
 I think the description given of her character in the cutting Kathleen sent with her letter, very accurately describes her disposition + nature.

 Coming to America Miss Farmer further pursued her studies at the Pennsylvania School of Industrial Art, and under private masters.

 Pennsylvania School of Industrial Art - this seems to have been in Philadelphia, which surprises me, because I would have thought that Ruth's choice for Pennsylvania would be to closer to Cecil in Pittsburgh.
-I think it possible that she went this school in 1914, due to something in a letter to Kathleen from a school friend of hers:
+I think it possible that she went this school in 1914, due to something in a letter to Kathleen from a school friend of hers: You must miss Ruth fearfully, I should love to have a sister for heaps of things.

 Since moving to Savannah Miss Farmer has taught at the Pape School, where for a number of years she was head of the Art Department.